 Step 4: Grease an 8x8 pan and pour the matcha mochi batter into the pan.

-Step 5: Bake at 325º F for 20 minutes.
-Allow cooling before you cut it.
+Step 5: Bake the green tea mochi at 325º F for 20 minutes.
+For best results, allow the mochi to cool before you slice it fully.

 Tips and Recipe FAQ:

-This mochi will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+This mochi will keep fresh for up to 4 days in an airtight container in the refrigerator or up to 4 months in the freezer.

 Everyone at work loves this recipe!
 Also delicious with powdered purple yam"